-Canon SL1 versus Panasonic FZ300
+Canon SL1 vs Panasonic FZ300

 The Canon EOS Rebel SL1 (called Canon 100D in some regions) and the Panasonic Lumix DMC-FZ300 (labelled Panasonic FZ330 in some countries) are two digital cameras that were announced, respectively, in March 2013 and July 2015.
 The SL1 is a DSLR, while the FZ300 is a fixed lens compact.
 The cameras are based on an APS-C (SL1) and a 1/2.3-inch (FZ300) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon SL1 vs Panasonic FZ300